Tap dance: intermediate

 Are there any other costs?
 Is there anything I need to bring?

 It is essential to have good shoes and Tap shoes are necessary for this class.
 Having the correct shoes can really improve your technique and give you a much better feeling for the style of dance.
-The Tap shoes should be fitted with Tap plates using screw fittings (no rivets).
-Specialised stockists such as Gamba, Freed and Dancia, which have outlets in and around Covent Garden can provide appropriate footwear.
+The Tap shoes should be fitted with tap plates using screw fittings (no rivets).
+There are specialist stockists in and around Covent Garden which can provide appropriate footwear.
 Clothing should be comfortable and loose.

 When I've finished, what course can I do next?